bibanon/android-development-codex/Devices/Other-Devices/HTC-HD2.md

 * Suck in guide to NativeSD, it's very unclear even at the source
 * Suck in single SDCard guide
 * The Accessories guide sucks
+* Add guide to Debian Linux on HD2
 * Create a "Credits" section with all the names of the people whose work was used in this guide...
 * Finish NativeSD Boot switch app guide